This post may contain affiliate links. Please read my disclosure policy.

 Instructions

-- Start the water to cook the noodles – follow package directions, omitting salt, and using a tablespoon of soy sauce in the cooking water instead.
+- Start the water to cook the noodles – when it comes to a boil, follow package directions, omitting salt, and using a tablespoon of soy sauce in the cooking water instead.

-- Heat a tablespoon or so of olive oil in a large sauté pan, and add the broccoli and carrots, Stir fry for about minutes until tender crisp.
+- Heat a tablespoon or so of olive oil in a large sauté pan, and add the broccoli and carrots, Stir fry for about 3 minutes until tender crisp.
+Add the white parts of the scallions.

 - Put the peanut butter and honey in a small bowl.